LISTEN TO THIS ARTICLE

 The pattern that emerged: SLMs work when the task domain is narrow, the context fits in their window, and you can afford 10-15% lower accuracy.
 They fail when you need reasoning over ambiguous requirements or novel edge cases.

 Game content generation offers another data point.
-Munk et al. used Phi-2 (2.7B parameters) to generate dynamic narrative content for a text-based game.
-They found that smaller models produced coherent dialogue and quest structures when operating within a constrained story graph.
-Coherence dropped below acceptable thresholds when the model had to generate novel plot branches that violated established character motivations.
+Munk et al. used aggressively fine-tuned SLMs to generate dynamic narrative content for a text-based RPG.
+They found that smaller models produced coherent dialogue and quest structures when operating within a constrained story graph, using synthetic training data and a retry-until-success strategy to achieve adequate quality.
+Coherence dropped below acceptable thresholds when models had to generate novel content outside their narrowly scoped training domain.

 The data tells a consistent story across domains.
 When you constrain the problem space, small models deliver 70-85% of frontier model performance at a fraction of the cost.
 When you remove constraints, performance collapses fast.
 The trick is knowing where your problem actually sits on that spectrum before you commit to a deployment strategy.